With the start of fall, football season is underway. And that means game day festivities complete with food, glorious food.

 What about you?
 Do you think other flavor combinations would be great with this recipe?
 Any tips for a fun game day gathering?
 Let us know in the comments below, and please give this recipe a rating if you’ve tried it.

-And if you love this combination, you might also like our:
+And for more vegan appetizers, you might also like our:

 - Crispy Oven-Baked Green Bean Fries